MerlynMShelley/Merlyn-M-Shelley/index.md

 **SKILLS**

-I am a self-motivated software documentation engineer.
-I have been into this technical communication industry for about 4 years as an independent freelance professional.
-I have a rich experience in developing user-centric SEO content and publishing Kindle ebooks.
+I am a self-motivated, software documentation engineer.
+I have been into this technical communication industry for over 4 years as an independent freelance professional and 6 years as a full-time Technical Writer.
+I have the rich experience in developing SEO content and publishing Kindle ebooks.
 You can see my proven abilities here,

 ## **Live Featured Web Publications**

 Here are some of my live featured web publications for your review and consideration: